Cutbert1/Corby-Conservation-Club/README.md

 ```
 ![Image showing the output of the program](./assets/images/readme-images/footer-mobile-screen.jpg)
 #### Buttons and Links
 Responsive button and links were used.
-“Get Involved” button in registration page is linked to https://formdump.codeinstitute.net.
+“Get Involved” button in registration page is linked to [Code institute form dump](https://formdump.codeinstitute.net).
 “Donate” button on donate page is linked to thank-you.html.
 The icons buttons to social media are all linked to home page of respective social network.
+Three radio buttons are included in register for conservation preference selection.
 ```html
 <div>
     <button type="submit" class="donate-button">Donate</button>